PhysicalBit7/notes/docs/python/chapter1.md

 Generating the random number with `import random`

+{: .important}
-__From within the Python interpreter you can also find embedded functions with...__
+From within the Python interpreter you can also find embedded functions with...

 ```python
 >>> dir(random) #Will list all functions
 >>> help(random.randint) #You will find a randint function in random, get documentation with help